AnushkaAwlekar/Tic-Tac-Toe-Game/README.md

 ## 📌 Overview
 A fun and classic **Tic Tac Toe** game created using HTML, CSS, and JavaScript.
-Players can compete against each other or the computer in a simple, clean, and responsive interface.
+Players can compete against each other in a simple, clean, and responsive interface.

 ---